MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/time-travel-debugging-troubleshooting.md

 This is not supported at this time, but you may attach to and record an already-running UWP application.

-### I can't record a <insert name of unusual process type - running in another session, security context, credentials...> process
+### I can't record a unusual process type - running in another session, security context, credentials...

 At this time, TTD only record regular processes that you can be normally launched from a command console or by clicking on an executable or shortcut in Windows Explorer.

 ### I cannot successfully record my application on my computer

 If recording of your application fails, verify that you can record a simple Windows process.
 For example, "ping.exe" or "cmd.exe" are simple processes that can normally be recorded.

 ### I cannot successfully record anything at all on my computer